Junichi Tazawa: Boston Red Sox

 In April 2010, Tazawa underwent Tommy John surgery on his right elbow and was knocked out for the entire 2010 season.
 He began the 2011 season on the 60-day disabled list but eventually returned to pitch in three games for the Red Sox in 2011.

 Tazawa started 2012 in Triple-A Pawtucket before being called up to Boston on April 18 to replace the struggling Mark Melancon.
 Tazawa was optioned back to Triple-A on May 1.
 Tazawa was one of the rare bright spots in a dismal 2012 season, posting a 1.43 ERA in 44 innings.
 On April 26, 2012 against the Chicago White Sox, Tazawa tossed three scoreless innings for his first career save.

 In May 2013, Tazawa was named interim closer after injuries to Joel Hanrahan and Andrew Bailey.
 By the end of July he had settled into the primary right-handed setup role ahead of new closer Koji Uehara.
 He continued in that role through Boston's run to the World Series championship, including pitching important innings in the ALCS and World Series.
 In 13 postseason appearances, Tazawa allowed only one run.
 He earned the win in the decisive Game 6 of the ALCS.

 On May 1, 2015, New York Yankees Slugger Alex Rodriguez hit a 3–0 93 mph fastball off Tazawa into the seats of Fenway in the eighth inning for his 660th career home run to tie Willie Mays for fourth place on the all time home runs list.

+He became a free agent following the 2016 season.

 Miami Marlins

 On December 16, 2016, Tazawa signed a two-year, $12 million dollar deal with the Miami Marlins.
 Tazawa struggled in his first season, going 3-5 with a 5.69 ERA in 55 appearances.

-Tazawa was designated for assignment on May 17, 2018, and was released on May 21.
+Tazawa was designated for assignment on May 18, 2018, and was released on May 21.
 He had a 9.00 ERA in 22 appearances at the time of his release.

 Detroit Tigers

-On June 4, 2018, Tazawa signed a minor league deal with the Detroit Tigers.
+On June 3, 2018, Tazawa signed a minor league deal with the Detroit Tigers.
 On July 9, he was released by the Toledo Mud Hens, the Triple-A affiliate of the Tigers.

 Los Angeles Angels

 On July 13, 2018, Tazawa was signed by the Los Angeles Angels on a minor-league contract.
-He will report to the Angels' spring training facility in Arizona.
 He was promoted to the major leagues on September 1, 2018.
 He became a free agent after the season ended.

 Chicago Cubs

-On January 26, 2019, Tazawa signed a minor-league deal with the Chicago Cubs.
-He was released on March 23, 2019.
+On January 26, 2019, Tazawa signed a minor-league contract with the Chicago Cubs.
+He was released on March 24.
 He re-signed with the Cubs on March 26.
-Tazawa was later released again on July 11, 2019.
+Tazawa was later released again on July 11.

 Cincinnati Reds

-On August 11, 2019, Tazawa signed a minor league deal with the Cincinnati Reds and was assigned to the Double-A Chattanooga Lookouts.
+On August 11, 2019, Tazawa signed a minor league contract with the Cincinnati Reds and was assigned to the Double-A Chattanooga Lookouts.
 He was released by the organization prior to the season on March 10, 2020.